PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 1. [AIT Nestjs Base](/packages/nestjs-base/README.md)
 2. [AIT Nestjs Replication Data](/packages/nestjs-replication-data/README.md)

+### Commit Rule
+Every commit should use this rule: https://www.conventionalcommits.org/en/v1.0.0-beta.4/ This will affect CHANGELOG.md for each package when publishing and version increment.

+- "BREAKING CHANGES" will increase major version
+- "feat" will increase minor version
+- "fix" will increase patch version

 ### How to develop
 1. clone this repo
 2. `yarn install`